xiellml/CalendarCheck/README.md

 ## The following is changelist ##

-- Support tag above today and selected dates
+- Rename some important variables

-- Support the background of the selected date overall highlighting
+- Support to choose single day or multiple days

-- Change the renaming of related variables
+- Support tag above today and clicked dates

-- Support the following system language to set the date text (you need to set a variable beforehand)
+- Support horizontal highlighting of the selected range

-- Support for reverse selection
+- Support localized language (you need to set a variable beforehand)

-- Support for a single day
+- Support reverse selection

 ## Snapshot ##